sleepy-dachshund/lab/headsup/README.md

   - Returns PDF with one detail page for each stock screened.
 - **Report Generation**:
   - Creates an HTML report summarizing market trends and screened stocks.
-- **Visualization**:
-  - Prepares data for stock performance plots.
 - **Email Notifications**:
-  - Sends the generated report to a predefined recipient.
+  - Sends the generated HTML report & PDF as attachment to a predefined recipient.

 ---